SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that finds the **difference between the sums of the square matrix diagonals** (absolute value).
+Create a program that finds the **difference between the sums of the square matrix diagonals** (absolute value).

 [image assetsSrc="Java-Advanced-Multidimensional-Arrays-3.png"/]